-Creating a positive learning experience at Leeds is our main priority, but we understand that the last few months have created some challenges for students and staff.
+Creating a positive learning experience at Leeds is our main priority.
+Since the COVID19 pandemic, teaching and learning has evolved.

 The Jisc Digital Student Survey is a national survey used by universities to find out how well students think digital technology supports their education.
-This year, we’ve updated the survey to reflect the current situation and will be using your responses to make immediate changes and plan for the longer term.
-You may recognise this from a survey we sent out in November, and they are almost identical – that’s because we want to continue to monitor how we’re doing and whether the improvements we’ve made as a result of your feedback are having a positive effect,
+This year, we’ve updated some of the questions to reflect the way we learn now, and we’ll be using your responses to plan for the future.

-It should take no more than 10 minutes to complete and every student who takes part using their University of Leeds email address will be entered into a draw to win an iPad Pro.
-It opens on Monday, March 15 and closes at midnight on Sunday, March 28.
+It should take no more than 10 minutes to complete and every student who takes part using their University of Leeds email address will be entered into a draw to win an iPad.

 Since we last ran the survey in November 2020 we’ve made a number of improvements as a result of your feedback.

-Many of you said you had experienced difficulties with online connections
+Many of you said you had experienced difficulties with commectivity

 - Updated guidance on connectivity, internet access and broadband on the IT Knowledge Base

 - Worked closely with University Residences to enhance connectivity in student accommodation

 - Are now offering an O2 4G Dongle and separate SIM to students who have connectivity problems and who are unable to resolve the issue themselves

 Some of you said you didn’t have access to the right equipment